 The Dry – set in a drought-stricken farming community in rural Victoria – follows federal police investigator Aaron Falk, who returns to his hometown in the wake of a horrific act involving a childhood friend and his family.
 Written with expert precision, the intrigue led to a thrilling denouement that left readers gasping.

 Thankfully, Aaron Falk is back for Harper’s next mystery.
 Her second book, Force of Nature, finds the federal agent embroiled in a search for missing bushwalker Alice Russell.
 But this is far from a straightforward accident or random abduction – Alice was a whistleblower, who had been feeding the feds intel about her employers.

 Join Jane Harper in conversation with the Wheeler Centre’s Helen Withycombe.
 The pair will discuss crime, conspiracy and runaway success.

-Helen Withycombe is the programming manager at the Wheeler Centre.
+Helen Withycombe is the Wheeler Centre’s Head of Programming.
+Before this, she was Programming Manager.
 Prior to joining the Wheeler Centre team, Helen had worked in the publishing industry for more than 10 years, most recently as a senior editor at Hardie Grant Books.

 176 Little Lonsdale Street Melbourne Victoria 3000More details